Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Experiments

-\begin{itemize} \item LR, DeepWalk \cite{perozzi_deepwalk_2014} and DeepWalk+: These unsupervised baselines are followed by the logistic regression classifier.
+\begin{itemize} \item LR, DeepWalk~\cite{perozzi_deepwalk_2014}, and DeepWalk+: They are unsupervised baselines followed by the logistic regression classifier.
 LR is directly trained on the node features.
-DeepWalk generates embedding vector for each node based on the graph structure.
-In DeepWalk+, the DeepWalk embeddings are further concatenated with node features. \item ManiReg \cite{belkin_manifold_2006}, SemiEmb \cite{weston_deep_2008} and Planetoid-I \cite{yang_revisiting_2016}: These baselines are graph-based semi-supervised learning methods.
-Graph Laplacian regularization is employed in these methods to impose penalty if nearby nodes are predicted to have different labels.
-Note that these baselines are inductive and can naturally handle unseen nodes. \item GS-GCN, GS-mean, GS-LSTM and GS-pool: These baselines are variants of GraphSAGE \cite{hamilton_inductive_2017} with different aggregator functions for information aggregation from sampled neighborhood.
-Note that the original GraphSAGE method only has unsupervised and fully-supervised versions.
-We adapt the fully-supervised one to be semi-supervised which only has a few labeled nodes during training.
-Similar to GCN \cite{kipf_semi-supervised_2017}, since the graph structure is incorporated in the neighborhood sampling process, these baselines are directly trained on the supervised loss of labeled nodes, without having to consider the Laplacian regularization. \end{itemize}
+DeepWalk generates embedding vector for each node using the graph structure only.
+In DeepWalk+, node embeddings generated by DeepWalk are further concatenated with node features. \item ManiReg~\cite{belkin_manifold_2006}, SemiEmb~\cite{weston_deep_2008}, and Planetoid-I~\cite{yang_revisiting_2016}: They are graph semi-supervised learning methods.
+Graph Laplacian regularization is employed in these methods to impose penalty, if nearby nodes are predicted to have different labels.
+They are inductive baselines which can naturally handle unseen nodes. \item GAT~\cite{velickovic_graph_2018} and GraphSAGE~\cite{hamilton_inductive_2017}: They are GNN models for inductive learning on graphs.
+GAT devises an attention mechanism to assign learnable weights for the entire neighborhood nodes.
+The GraphSAGE variants (including GS-GCN, GS-mean, GS-LSTM and GS-pool) employ various aggregator functions to aggregate information from the sampled neighborhood.
+Among them, GS-GCN is the inductive variant of the GCN model~\cite{kipf_semi-supervised_2017}.
+GS-mean improves on GS-GCN by concatenating the output of previous layer with a skip connection.
+Such skip connection can also be found in GS-LSTM and GS-pool. \end{itemize}

-\paragraph{Parameter settings} For baselines using logistic regression (i.e., LR, DeepWalk and DeepWalk+), we use the logistic SGDClassifier in the scikit-learn Python package \cite{pedregosa_scikit-learn_2011} with default settings.
-For DeepWalk, we follow the settings in GraphSAGE \cite{hamilton_inductive_2017}, and perform a new round of SGD optimization to update the embeddings of new test nodes before making predictions, while holding the embeddings of already trained nodes fixed.
+\paragraph{Implementation Details} For baselines using logistic regression (i.e., LR, DeepWalk and DeepWalk+), we use the logistic SGDClassifier in the scikit-learn Python package~\cite{pedregosa_scikit-learn_2011} with default settings.
+For DeepWalk, we follow what is done in GraphSAGE~\cite{hamilton_inductive_2017}.
+While fixing the embeddings of already trained nodes, before making predictions, a new round of SGD optimization is performed to update the embeddings of new test nodes.
 For Planetoid-I, we use the public source code\footnote{\url{https://github.com/kimiyoung/planetoid}} provided by the authors with default settings, and sweep learning rate in the set $ \left\lbrace0.1, 0.01, 0.001\right\rbrace $.